Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 - Difficulty following spoken directions

-- A hard time organizing their thoughts, either spoken or written
+- Difficulty organising their thoughts, whether spoken or written

 With expressive language delays, your child could exhibit these symptoms:

-- A lower vocabulary in comparison to children of similar age
+- A limited vocabulary compared to children of a similar age

 - Incorrect use of tenses